 The Paradox Sports Adaptive Climbing Curriculum includes a comprehensive manual and hands-on clinic to promote the importance of adaptive climbing while developing safe, inclusive, supportive communities for adaptive athletics.
 The curriculum explains the specifics for creating and curating this program at climbing gyms, universities, existing and emerging adaptive sports agencies and outdoor clubs with a focus on physical adaptation with paralysis, amputation, visual/hearing impairment, and neuromuscular disorders.
 The comprehensive adaptive climbing manual is the first of its kind and is currently available through the delivery of our clinic.

 We provide direction when forming an adaptive climbing club, whether joining forces with existing community partners or building it from the ground up.
 We also provide information and access on the acquisition of adaptive climbing equipment.
 We take a holistic community approach and our goal is to create meaningful, effective and lasting adaptive sport that promotes stewardship of person, purpose and place.

-Watch the video of Paradox Sports delivering the Curriculum at the University of Central Missouri by clicking here.
+Check out a short video about Paradox Curriculum at the University of Central Missouri:

 Learn more about the Front Range Adaptive Climbing Club.

 Please contact us at email@example.com or 720-638-5593 with questions and/or inquiries to bring the Paradox Sports Adaptive Climbing Curriculum to your town!